Program Notes

 Premiere/Performances

-Premiere will take place on July 30, 2021 with Santa Fe Desert Chorale; Joshua Habermann, conductor; Eric Phinney, tabla
+The Tipping Point was premiered on July 30, 2021 with Santa Fe Desert Chorale in Santa Fe, New Mexico; Joshua Habermann, conductor; Eric Phinney, tabla